sebastienfouss/loxone_mqttsn/README.md

 MQTT-SN specifications available [here](https://www.oasis-open.org/committees/download.php/66091/MQTT-SN_spec_v1.2.pdf).

 ### Why a MQTT-SN client for Loxone ?
-Loxone is a great platform, but for there is no possibility to ingegrate it natively with a MQTT broker.
+Loxone is a great platform, but for there is no possibility to integrate it natively with a MQTT broker.
 Solutions exist (for example, a Node Red gateway between MQTT broker and Loxone), but I wanted a solution that does not imply an intermediate layer between Loxone and the broker.

 In order to implement this, a couple of limitations have to be considered: